Login

 4.8 Rating 55 Reviews

 What did you notice about student engagement in the learning with the DIY World Records Kit?
-They really enjoyed the crazy aspect of it and the break from maths in the classroom.
+For an end of term focus, this kit kept the students engaged and motivated, in fact it was all they wanted to do!!

 Helpful Report